 NSP3 Quarterly Performance Report

 City of Coral Springs' NSP Performance Reports that describes NSP activities and funds

 Programs Offered through the City of Coral Springs:

 There are also several programs offered directly through Broward County.
 Visit the Broward County Office of Housing Finance for more information about those programs, including First Time Homebuyer's (Purchase Assistance).

-The City of Coral Springs does not have a purchase assistance program, however, individuals can contact other cities for their Purchase Assistance Program information.
+The City of Coral Springs does not offer a purchase assistance program.
+Interested individuals should contact surrounding cities for their program information.